thetrevorharmon/thetrevorharmon.com/README.md

 # thetrevorharmon.com

-Hi there! 👋 This is my blog & portfolio site.
+Hi there! 👋 This is the repo for my blog & portfolio site.
 It's built on [Gatsby](https://gatsby.org) and written in Typescript, with the styling done in SASS modules.
 The data is living in Contentful, a headless CMS, and is pulled at build-time.
 The site is hosted on Netlify. 💪

 ## Getting Started